AldoOmnia/mentraos-display-connector/README.md

 - "Show directions" - Display direction arrows
 - "Clear screen" - Clear the display
 - "Help" or "Show commands" - Display list of commands

+### Web Search Commands (Omnia Spatial Browser-like)
+- "Search for [topic]" - Search the web for information
+- "Look up [topic]" - Search the web for information
+- "Find [topic]" - Search the web for information
+- "What is [topic]" - Get information about a topic
+- "Who is [person]" - Get information about a person
+- "Tell me about [topic]" - Get detailed information about a topic

 ## Button Controls